Wealthfront gives green light to investment in cryptocurrencies

 Dan Carroll, Wealthfront’s co-founder and chief strategy officer, said the changes reflected a growing desire from Millennial and Gen Z investors to make some investment choices, as well as a broader push by financial technology startups to provide a wider range of services within their platforms.

-The company, whose services are available to people in the United States, has around 357,425 accounts and assets under management of about $16 billion based on regulatory filings in October 2020.
+The company, whose services are available to people in the United States, has around 440,000 clients and assets under management of about $25 billion, according to a spokeswoman.

 Its changes come amid a boom in retail trading of stocks and cryptocurrencies.
 Online platforms like stock app Robinhood and cryptocurrency exchange Coinbase Global Inc have seen business boom over the past year, as young homebound consumers took to buying and selling financial assets online during coronavirus lockdowns.